makersinchicago/makersinchicago.org/content/blog/2023/07/07/04/10_years_later.md

 CPL Maker Lab Staff - 2018

-[Conversation Maps from the 2014 Maker Summit at the Harold Washington Library and others convenings, all which inspired the creation of Makers in Chicago.]
+[Conversation Maps from the 2014 Maker Summit at the Harold Washington Library and other convenings, all of which inspired the creation of Makers in Chicago.]

 ## Submitting or Editing a Maker Org

 Makers in Chicago is an open-source project and is publicly available for contributions via GitHub.
 No software is needed, and anyone can make editing suggestions via the GitHub website with an account.
 Fork the project or become a project member.
 The site is built using Pelican Static Site Generator and only a little Markdown is needed, no code.
-Pelican is based on Python is you want to get fancy with making new tools for the site.
+Pelican is based on Python if you want to get fancy with making new tools for the site.

 The data for the directory lives through markdown files in a folder structure.
 Folders manage the categories.
 Creating a markdown file in a folder will list a new organization categorized as that folder's name.
 Creating a new folder would create a new category.
 The markdown files contain metadata for the organizations and should follow this format: